nmstreethran/ml-elec-model/README.md

 ## Documentation

 Documentation is written in the repository's [GitHub Wiki](https://github.com/nmstreethran/ml-elec-model/wiki).
-The files can also be found in the [docs](docs/) folder.
+The files can also be found in the [`docs`](docs/) folder.

 The GitHub wiki has been included in this repository as a submodule.
 Once changes to the wiki within the submodule are made (e.g., new markdown files, images), these changes are first committed and pushed to the wiki's branch, before committing and pushing to the main repository's branch.

-To compile the documentation, run the following bash script:
+To compile the documentation after cloning the repository, run the following bash script:

 ```sh
 bash docs.sh